OtakoidTony/MessengerBotExample/README.md

 Examples based on AutoReplyBot including extra programming.

 ## Specific Copyright
 **Excluding listed elements this array, Copyright of scripts uploaded on this repository is on OtakoidTony, Rojiku, Park Hyun.
-And sometimes when I used others function, I evinced their Copyright. if there is some omissions then please let me know.
+And sometimes when I used others function, I evinced their Copyright.
+If there is some omissions then please let me know.
 Thanks.**
 ### KakaoImageBraille.js
 **jeongyeon13751** 191016.
 17:40
 https://m.blog.naver.com/jeongyeon13751/221679655789